 Relieving this shoulder with scallops will provide some room for smooth movement of the kuchigane over time.
 To do this, first mark a line around the handle where the kuchigane ends.
 Then remove the kuchigane.

 Step 20: Cut the Scallops: Wrap masking tape around the cone as shown in the picture below to protect the cone from cuts which might weaken it.
 With a very sharp knife, make four cuts in small increments centered on one of the lines and forming a concave scallop between the two adjacent lines.
 Repeat for the other four lines.
 These curved scallops should transition smoothly into the wooden cone, but should not cut into it.
 This may not be as easy to accomplish as it seems.
-If done properly, the scallops should appear very uniform and attractive.
+If done properly, the scallops should appear uniform and attractive.
+Perfection is neither attainable nor desirable in a handmade tool.
 Finally, shave off the ridge between the scallops creating a total of sixteen scallops at 22.5°.

 Finish the Handle